Yetidevpro/DwarfCodeAPi/README.md

    - The entire development process is automated through a **CI/CD** pipeline that integrates **GitHub Actions** with **Azure Services**.
    - Every code change goes through automated testing, building, and continuous deployment to the cloud environments.

+### Accessing the API on Azure

+To access the API deployed on Azure, simply visit the provided URL in the Azure configuration.
+The production environment is fully in the cloud, so you don't need to run the project locally if you just want to interact with the API.

+## CI/CD with Azure and GitHub Actions

+This project uses **GitHub Actions** to automate the **Continuous Integration (CI)** and **Continuous Deployment (CD)** process.
+Code changes are automatically tested, built, and deployed to **Azure services**.

+### CI/CD Flow

+1. **Development**: Each time a push or pull request is made to the repository, GitHub Actions triggers a series of steps including code compilation, unit tests execution, and code quality validation.

+2. **Automatic deployment**: When the tests and build are successful, the changes are automatically deployed to **Azure**, both for the backend and the SQL database.

+3. **Scalability**: Azure services allow automatic scaling for both the backend and the database to handle higher amounts of traffic and data.

 ## Installation

 ### Prerequisites